cocode/firedata/README.md

 nor are locally handled fires.

 Cal Fire data gives you a snapshot of the days activity, and a list of fires for the year.
 To graph fires over time FireData collects a snapshot once a day.

+*Note* that fire data can vary unexpectedly.
+Last year (2020) to total acres burned reported in the json data dropped 1 m acres on 9/21.
+I do not currently know why.

 #### Cal Fire JSON Format
 The json has three main subsections (Incidents, ListIncidents, and AllYearIncidents).
 So far, it looks